COVID-19 Safety Precautions - Please click here to view the measures Total Image Beauty Academy is taking for the safety of our students.

 https://www2.ed.gov/about/offices/list/ocr/docs/title-ix-rights-201104.html

-1. Recognition of Sexual Harassmerf as Sex Discrimination
+1. Recognition of Sexual Harassment as Sex Discrimination

-• Sexual harassment under Title lX includes – dating violence, domestic violence, and stalking.
+• Sexual harassment under Title IX includes – dating violence, domestic violence, and stalking.

 2. Protections for Survivors